reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ### Comparing results from both timezones

-For Europe/London at the current date/time :
+Lets's compare the output in Postman for the REST endpoint with the data stored in the DB For **Europe/London** at the **current date/time** :

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_1.JPG" %}}
 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/db_tz_1.JPG" %}}

 On comparison, we can make note of the following points:
-- `VARCHAR` representation of date in the database is not recommended, since it stores the date in the format it was sent.
-This could result in inconsistent date formats and make it difficult to convert back in the application.
+- `VARCHAR` representation of date (column `date_str`) in the database is not recommended, since it stores the date in the format and the zone it was sent.
+This could result in inconsistent date formats and the final date stored will not be in UTC making it difficult to convert back in the application.
-- `java.util.Date` stored in the DB has no zone information making it difficult to represent the right date-time format in the application.
+- `java.util.Date` stored in the DB (column `date_time`) has no zone information making it difficult to represent the right date-time format in the application.
-- Similarly, the `DATE` and `TIME` columns need additional information especially when working with timezones.
+- Similarly, the `DATE` and `TIME` columns (columns `local_date` and `local_time`) need additional information especially when working with timezones.
-- `LocalDateTime` although represents the correct date-time still needs additional information when working with timezones.
+- `LocalDateTime` (column `local_datetime_dt`) although represents the correct date-time still needs additional information when working with timezones.
-- As we can see, `OffsetDateTime` and `ZonedDateTime` give all the required information for the dates to be stored in UTC and retrieved in the right format.
+- As we can see, `OffsetDateTime` and `ZonedDateTime` (columns `offset_datetime` and `zoned_datetime`) give all the required information for the dates to be stored in UTC and retrieved in the right format.
-- `DATETIME` and `TIMESTAMP` should be the preferred choice when storing date-time in MySQL databases.
+Therefore, we can conclude that `DATETIME` and `TIMESTAMP` should be the preferred choice when storing date-time in MySQL databases.

-For Europe/Berlin at the current date/time :
+Now, let's consider another timezone **Europe/Berlin** and compare its output in Postman to the data stored in the DB at the **current date/time** :

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_2.JPG" %}}
 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/db_tz_2.JPG" %}}

 The results in this timezone are consistent with the points noted above.

-Now, lets see what happens at Europe/Berlin when the DST ends on 30th October 2022. **The custom date considered here is 8th November 2022**.
+Next, lets see what happens when the timezone is set to **Europe/Berlin** and when the **DST ends on 30th October 2022**. **The custom date considered here is 8th November 2022**.

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_3.JPG" %}}
 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/db_tz_3.JPG" %}}